Menu

 Dance and Diwali

 The most spiritual dance from ancient India, Odissi, is one of the eight Indian Classical Dance forms (Bharatanatyam, Kathak, Kuchipudi, Odissi, Kathakali, Sattriya, Manipuri and Mohiniyattam).
-Odissi dates back to 2nd century BCE, proving that it is one of the oldest Indian dance forms.
+Odissi dates back to 2nd century BCE, detailed in the 'Natya Shastra', a treatise on performance arts.

-Odissi dance originated in the temples of Odisha.
 Thought to be one of the oldest surviving ritual dance forms in existence, Odissi evolved as a spiritual expression of devotion to a higher being.
-Odissi has greater torso motion, which enhances its beauty.
+Odissi can be broadly split into two disciplines: Maharis, a more serious expression of dance originating from the temples performed primarily by women, and Gotipuas, a celebration-focussed dance featuring active acrobatic techniques.

 Costume and performance

 Odissi dance is unique among other classical traditions of India in its use of silver ornaments.
-The artists wear intricate filigree silver or white jewellery pieces.
-Filigree means ‘thin wire’ in French.
+The artists wear intricate filigree (‘thin wire’ in French) silver or white jewellery pieces.
 Jewellery and ghunghru (bells) are used, adorning the head, ear, neck, hands, fingers, ankles, and waist of the dancer.
 Red-coloured dyes, called alta, are used on feet and palms, as well as silk saris and pith flowers.